How Long Should You Rest Between Sets for Hypertrophy?

 - Fitter lifters are able to recover more quickly between sets.

-So we can imagine how a skinny new lifter with a history of doing cardiovascular training being able to recover super quickly between sets, perhaps to the point where they can get away with doing supersets.
-On the other hand, a grizzled powerlifter who only ever lifts in low rep ranges might need to take a nap between sets.
+A thin lifter with a history of doing cardiovascular training will recover faster between sets, perhaps to the point where he can get away with doing supersets.
+On the other hand, a grizzled powerlifter might need a nap between sets.
 Hell, he may even get winded halfway through a set of ten.

-This is all to say that rest times can vary greatly.
-To solve this, Mike Israetel, PhD, developed a simple rule of thumb: we should rest until our breathing has returned to normal.
-That might be five minutes between heavy sets of squats, two minutes between sets of biceps curls, or one minute between sets of wrist curls.
+Here’s a simple rule of thumb: rest until your breathing has returned almost to normal.
+That might be 5 minutes between heavy sets of squats, 2 minutes between sets of biceps curls, or 1 minute between sets of wrist curls.

 The Benefits of Short Rest Times

 So, first of all, there may be a myth to banish.
-One of the reasons that short rest times were thought to cause more muscle growth is because they were associated with elevations in growth hormone.
+One of the reasons that short rest times were thought to cause more muscle growth is that they were associated with elevations in growth hormones.
 This idea even had a name: the hormone hypothesis.
 Bodybuilders would design their entire workout routines to maximize anabolic hormone production.
-Thing is, despite its awesome name, recent research shows that growth hormone doesn’t cause extra muscle growth.
+The thing is, despite its awesome name, recent research shows that growth hormone doesn’t cause extra muscle growth.

 It seems like higher training volumes cause more muscle growth and more growth hormone production.
 The growth hormone isn’t causing the muscle growth, it’s merely being produced alongside the growth.
 The short rest times were allowing bodybuilders to fit more high-rep sets into their workouts, raising their training volume up way higher, and it was that extra training volume that was making their bodybuilding routines so effective.
 Now, that doesn’t mean that short rest times aren’t good for hypertrophy, it just means that the mechanism may have been misunderstood.
 In this case, it seems like the shorter rest times were merely a way to do more work in less time.